 Waitress remains one of my favorite musicals - I haven't stopped listening to the music since 2015, when it was first released.
 I was lucky enough to see it in 2016 with the original cast, where I teared up twice because I was so overwhelmed with emotion.

 It's no secret: I love my pugs endlessly.
 If we've ever met in person (or on Instagram) I'm positive that the first thing you'll know about me is that I love pugs.
 I love all the sounds they make and all the hugs they give.

 G (the pug on my lap) was kindly rescued from a wonderful organization called Green Mountain Pug Rescue.
 Oreo (on the table) has been in my family for over 12 years now!

 & will make all sorts of sounds to let you know she's feeling excluded

 ~Her favorite food is cheese, any kind as long as there's loads of it

-~Miss Gypsy is a big fan of taking walks if she's being pushed in her stroller (shopping cart made into a custom stroller) or held in her doggie sling
+~Miss G is a big fan of taking walks if she's being pushed in her stroller (shopping cart made into a custom stroller) or held in her doggie sling

-~Her tongue is ridiculously long (it’s not fully extended in the photo you see!)
+~Her tongue is ridiculously long (it’s not even fully extended in the photo you see!)

 ~Oreo has long legs so he supports his weight